Gozinne/Client-Server-Architecture/Readme.md

 There are several key differences between client-server and P2P architectures:

-* Centralization: In a client-server architecture, there is a central point of control and responsibility, while in a P2P network, responsibility is distributed among the devices on the network.
+* **Centralization**: In a client-server architecture, there is a central point of control and responsibility, while in a P2P network, responsibility is distributed among the devices on the network.

-* Scalability: Client-server architectures are generally more scalable than P2P networks, as they can handle a larger number of clients without experiencing performance issues.
+* **Scalability**: Client-server architectures are generally more scalable than P2P networks, as they can handle a larger number of clients without experiencing performance issues.

-* Reliability: In a client-server architecture, the server is a single point of failure, meaning that if it goes down, the entire system may be affected.
+* **Reliability**: In a client-server architecture, the server is a single point of failure, meaning that if it goes down, the entire system may be affected.
 In a P2P network, there is no central point of failure, so the network may be more reliable.

-* Security: Client-server architectures may be more secure than P2P networks, as the server can be better protected from attacks and unauthorized access.
+* **Security**: Client-server architectures may be more secure than P2P networks, as the server can be better protected from attacks and unauthorized access.
 However, P2P networks can also be secured through the use of encryption and other security measures.
 Overall, the choice between a client-server and P2P architecture depends on the specific needs and requirements of the application or network in question.

 <img